-On February 7, 2020, we entered into an underwriting agreement ("the February 7th Financing") with Alliance Global Partners ("AGP") pursuant to which we sold securities consisting of 3,837,000 Class A Units at a public offering price of \$0.57 per unit, with each unit consisting of one share of common stock and one warrant to purchase one share of common stock, and 5,313 Class B Units at a public offering price of \$1,000 per unit, with each unit consisting of one share of Series B Convertible Preferred Stock, with a conversion price of \$0.57 per share convertible into 1,754.386 shares of common stock, warrants to purchase 1,754.386 shares of common stock and warrants to purchase 1,754.386 shares of common stock.
-The warrants have an exercise price of \$0.57, are exercisable and expire five years from the date of issuance.
+On February 7, 2020, we entered into an underwriting agreement with AGP pursuant to which we sold securities consisting of 3,837,000 Class A Units at a public offering price of \$0.57 per unit, with each unit consisting of one share of common stock and one warrant to purchase one share of common stock, and 5,313 Class B Units at a public offering price of \$1,000 per unit, with each unit consisting of one share of Series B Convertible Preferred Stock, with a conversion price of \$0.57 per share, convertible into 1,754.386 shares of common stock and warrants to purchase 1,754.386 shares of our common stock ("the February 2020 Financing").
+The warrants have an exercise price of \$0.57, are immediately exercisable and expire five years from the date of issuance.

-The February 7th Financing closed on February 11, 2020, AGP purchased the units at a seven-percent discount to the public offering price, for an aggregate discount of approximately \$0.5 million.
-We incurred other offering expenses of approximately \$0.3 million.
-We received net proceeds of approximately \$6.7 million, after deducting the underwriting discount and other offering expenses.
+The February 2020 Financing closed on February 11, 2020.
+AGP purchased the Class A and Class B Units at a seven-percent discount to the public offering price, for an aggregate discount of approximately \$0.5 million.
+We incurred other offering expenses of approximately \$0.5 million.
+We received net proceeds of approximately \$6.5 million, after deducting the underwriting discount and other offering expenses.